 Lucy Danger, CEO of FareShare Greater Manchester

-FareShare has been actively working to alleviate child hunger and food insecurity for more than 25 years, and last summer supplied more than 700 holiday projects feeding children and families through its ActiveAte campaign – an increase of 75 percent on the year before.
+FareShare has been actively working to alleviate child hunger and food insecurity for more than 25 years.
+Additionally, last summer we supplied more than 700 holiday projects feeding children and families through its ActiveAte campaign – an increase of 75% on the year before.

 FareShare welcomes the spotlight that Marcus Rashford’s tireless campaigning has shone on child hunger and are so grateful for his support of our work during this challenging time.
 The naming of this warehouse is in recognition of Melanie Maynard and in fact, of all Mums in the UK, supporting their children.
 We are disappointed with the outcome of the vote, which would have been the first step on the road to providing some peace of mind to the millions of struggling UK families.
 FareShare continues to provide over 2 million meals each week to vulnerable communities across the UK and we stand ready to provide all the food we can obtain, so we can continue supporting those families and children that seek help to access good, healthy food.